IronDeviceAudio/Linux_Driver_SMA1305/README.md

 REV038: Use a custom name for the CONFIG setting instead of the platform-defined name.

 REV039: Fixed an issue where Force Mute was release in scenarios.

+REV040: Change the setting about brown out protection on 4.5W mode.